projectara/manifesto/README.md

 # Manifesto

-A simple tool to generate a Greybus manifest blob from a Git config style syntax input file.
+A simple tool to generate a Greybus manifest blob from a Python ConfigParser-style input file.

 Provided under BSD license.
 See *LICENSE* for details.

 ## Install

-# This should be an absolute path instead of relative one
-`export GOPATH=~/go/`

-`go get code.google.com/p/gcfg`
+Put 'manifesto' in your PATH; Python 2.7 is supported, and Python 2.6 may work as well.
+Python 3 should work also.

-## Run
+## Running Manifesto

-`go run manifesto.go test.mnfs`
+`$ manifesto test.mnfs`

 Generates *test.mnfb* in same directory as source file

-## Build

-To generate a binary:

-`go build manifesto.go`

-and run as:

-`./manifesto test.mnfs`

 ## Example